ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 {: #insight-4}
 ## The digital sustainability industry needs to look beyond green coding to influencing impactful structural change

+**Actionable opportunity**

+**We need more investment into creating palatable ways for senior leaders to marshall resources into initiatives that go beyond their immediate organisation, and instead contribute to systemic changes.**

+**The findings**

-All this is to say, we recognise our journey so far, whilst certainly challenging at times, is less demanding than others.
-We believe we've exhausted the available guidance on how to make *impactful* changes in our own organisational context, eg the things we can influence directly.
+We believe we've exhausted the available guidance on how to make *impactful* changes in our own organisational context.
+Mostly this has involved our own individual efforts around efficiency or choosing different suppliers.
+We've changed what we feasibly can.
+What can we, or another organisation in our position, do next?

-And now we're in a position of wondering what next?
-We've optimised what we can and even if everyone could get there tomorrow, we know it's not enough to counter the harms from this growing industry.
+It's widely acknowledged that the kind of climate action we need happens at [both the individual and system level](https://www.forbes.com/sites/briankateman/2022/02/15/to-save-the-planet-we-need-systemic-change-but-your-individual-choices-still-matter/).
+We want to see more of this in the digital industry, and more tech firms being brave enough to support system change.
+Heroic individual actions from any one firm is not enough to counter the harms from digital's growing electricity consumption.

-As the digital sustainability industry starts to take off, there is a risk that it becomes synonynous with only building more efficient software.
-A practice commonly referred to as "*green coding*" or "*[green software](http://127.0.0.1:4000/glossary#green-software)*".
-Whilst this is definitely an important part of digital sustainability, there is more to it than that.
-The missing part we need is how to affect **structural change**.
-Chris from our team, have written a short post about this on his personal blog: [Being in the Green Driving Foundation](https://rtl.chrisadams.me.uk/2024/05/being-in-the-green-driving-foundation/).
+We see a risk that as the digital sustainability industry starts to take off, it becomes synonynous with only building more efficient software.
+This is a practice commonly referred to as "*green coding*" or "*[green software](glossary#green-software)*".
+This is definitely an important part of digital sustainability and a skill we want to foster.
+Its one of the more palatable things to buy into at organisation leadership level because it immediately impacts organisation emission estimates and often profitability.
+A great starting point.
+But not enough.

-If all the improved "green software" we work hard to produce fails to lead to us using less resources (energy, water, rare raw materials) and causing less harm to people over time, then we've somewhat missed the main challenge.
+If all the improved "green software" we work hard to produce fails to lead us to causing less harm to people over time, then we've somewhat missed the main challenge.
+Chris Adams from our team, has written a short personal blog on this: [Being in the Green Driving Foundation](https://rtl.chrisadams.me.uk/2024/05/being-in-the-green-driving-foundation/).

 The biggest impacts come from sources other than code.
-It's the infrastructure.
-As an example, the [UK has recently set a goal for a fossil-free grid by 2030](https://www.theguardian.com/politics/article/2024/jun/06/could-labour-gb-energy-plan-future-proof-power-generation-uk).
-This is a structural change that's come about through democracy rather than changing coding practice.

-**Actionable opportunities**

-There are new skills as a digital industry that we need to pick up.
-Green coding is one such important skill.
-This is seen as one of the easier things to buy into at organisation leadership level because politically its much more palatable, and immediately impacts organisation emission estimates and often profitability.
-However, the real levers are elsewhere and we need more investment for creating guidance that go beyond immediate changes.
+It's the infrastructure and hardware.
+Things like where and how we site data centers, the carbon intensity of energy grids around the world and unhealthy practices like [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence).
+We need to find a way to mobilise more leadership teams to use their resources to **affect structural change**.

 [To the top](#top)